William Harding School Council

 How can pupils be involved?

-• Nominate themselves as a school councillor and go through the selection process
+• Nominate themselves as a school counsellor and go through the selection process

 • Be an active part of the class school council sessions held in their classroom